 When does it help?

-- In between movie scenes and dialogue, people receive a description of the setting.
-There are also descriptions of facial expressions and movement.
-There are also warnings about explosions and flashing lights.
+- During natural pauses in dialogue, listeners receive a description of the setting.
+There are also descriptions of facial expressions and movement, as well as warnings about explosions and flashing lights.
 This helped me a lot when I watched Incredibles 2, a movie that features strobe lights as a major plot point

 - At plays, descriptions include movement, sets, and costumes, as well as information about the theater itself

 - For performing arts events, choreography, costumes, and facial expressions are commonly described